akishindev/Publications/delegates/Readme.md

 ```
 *If you're confused about the syntax, please refer to the [Properties](https://kotlinlang.org/docs/reference/properties.html) page in the Kotlin docs.*

-Now, what if we want to reuse this behaviour in some other class?
+Now, what if we want to reuse this functionality in some other class?
 Here's where delegates come in to play:
 ```kotlin
 class TrimDelegate : ReadWriteProperty<Any?, String> {